Bryson DeChambeau

 Subscribe now to instantly reveal our take on this news.

-DeChambeau carded a four-under 67 in the final round at LIV Golf Singapore to finish tied for 10th with a seven-under cumulative score.
+DeChambeau carded a six-under 65 in the final round at LIV Golf Virginia to finish in a four-way tie for fourth.

 ANALYSIS